top of page

 What is a Community Rail Partnership?

-There are more than 60 Community Rail Partnerships (CRPs) across the UK bringing together passengers, councils, volunteer groups, train operators, tourism agencies and local employers along rail corridors to play an active role in the development of their local rail service.
+There are more than 75 Community Rail Partnerships (CRPs) across the UK bringing together passengers, councils, volunteer groups, train operators, tourism agencies and local employers along rail corridors to play an active role in the development of their local rail service.
 They are established by mutual agreement and are typically staffed by a paid officer supported by a committee of stakeholders.
-The Community Rail Network is their representative body and receives core funding from the Department of Transport.
+The Community Rail Network is their representative body and receives core funding from the Department of Transport under the Community Rail Development Strategy.

 What is the Community Rail Development Strategy?